ReyanshKharga/kloudkoncepts.github.io/docs/kubernetes-on-eks/docker-fundamentals/install-docker.md

 Docker Desktop is the only way to install the Docker Engine on `Windows` and `macOS` operating systems.

 Docker Desktop is also available for `Linux`, although Linux users are free to install the Docker Engine separately.

-!!! warning
-    Given the ever-changing nature of the installation process, it is advisable to rely on the official documentation when installing Docker.

 ## Install Docker on Mac